Foreign Intelligence Surveillance Act: Warrantless domestic wiretapping program

 FISA came into public prominence in December 2005 following an article in The New York Times that described a program of warrantless domestic wiretapping ordered by the Bush administration and carried out by the National Security Agency since 2002; a subsequent Bloomberg article suggested this may have already begun by June 2000.
 Attorney General Alberto Gonzales later confirmed the existence of the program, which was codenamed Stellar Wind.

 Without obtaining a FISA warrant, the NSA monitored phone calls, Internet activities, text messages, and other forms of communication involving any party it believed to be outside the U.S., regardless of whether part of the communication took place domestically.
 The Bush administration initially defended the program as an extension of executive authority; amid public, political, and legal pressure, the program was ended in January 2007 and the government announced it would seek warrants from the Foreign Intelligence Surveillance Court (FISC).

 Section 702

 Following the controversy over Stellar Wind, Congress later legalized a form of that program in Section 702.
+Between 2020 and early 2022, Bureau personnel conducted more than 278,000 searches of surveillance databases that did not meet legal standards.

+Following the December 2019 DOJ Inspector General report, FBI Director Christopher A. Wray announced corrective actions to FISA policies and procedures.
+NBC News reported in July 2023 that FBI queries of foreign spy data had fallen 94% following reform implementation.

+A proposed warrant requirement for such searches failed by a single vote in the House of Representatives.